MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/healthcare-ai-models.md

 ### [MedImageParse](./deploy-medimageparse.md)
 This model is designed for precise image segmentation, and it covers various imaging modalities, including X-Rays, CT scans, MRIs, ultrasounds, dermatology images, and pathology slides.
 The model can be fine-tuned for specific applications, such as tumor segmentation or organ delineation, allowing developers to build tools on top of this model that leverage AI for highly targeted cancers and other disease detection, diagnostics and treatment planning.

+## Partner models

+The Azure AI model catalog also provides a curated collection of healthcare models from Microsoft partners with capabilities such as digital pathology slide analysis, biomedical research and medical knowledge sharing.
+This includes models from partners like Paige.AI and Providence Healthcare.
+For complete list of models, please refer to the [catalog page](https://aka.ms/healthcaremodelstudio).

 ## Related content